mafeeney/BM424/README.md

 [Introductory Powerpoint/Instructions](/powerpoints/BM424_Clinical_Microbiology_workshop3.pptx)

 Please see the class MyPlace page for your group and assigned role.
-To prepare for workshop 3, you should read your information packet in advance (i.e., if you have been assigned to group A, role 1, you should read Information Packet A1).
+To prepare for workshop 3, you should look through your information packet in advance (i.e., if you have been assigned to group A, role 1, you should read Information Packet A1).

-Links to the 8 different pandemic scenarios and briefing packets:
+Links to the 9 different pandemic scenarios and briefing packets:
 - [Pandemic Scenario A](/workshop3/workshopA_2024.html)
 - [Pandemic Scenario B](/workshop3/workshopB_2024.html)
 - [Pandemic Scenario C](/workshop3/workshopC_2024.html)